 Slow down to keep road workers safe

 Every day there are workers on our roads working to improve them and make them safer for us.
-It's important when you're approaching road works that you slow down to the posted speed limit and remain at the limit until you have passed through the works.
+It's important when you're approaching road works that you slow down to within the posted speed limit and remain within the limit until you have passed through the works and have passed signage that indicates you can increase your speed.

 Slowing down reduces the risk of injury to workers and helps us all to get home safely.